Veza/oaa-community/bitbucket-cloud/README.md

 ## Setup
 ### Bitbucket Credentials Setup

-1. Create an [App Password](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/) for a Bitbucket user with Admin permissions
-   1. Select **Read** for the following permissions: Account , Workspace Membership, Project, Repositories
-   2. To discover a repository's permissions by group membership and users the **Admin** permission on Repository is required.
-If omitted the connector will fall back to user effective permissions.
+1. Create an Oauth Consumer by navigating to the Workspace Settings then **OAuth consumers** under **Apps and Features** and clicking the **Add Consumer** button.
+2. Configure the following parameters for the new Consumer:
+   1. **Name**
+   2. **Callback URL** - Required value but not used, set to `http://localhost`
+   3. Check the box for `This is a private consumer`
+   4. Under Permissions Check the following boxes:
+      1. **Account - Read**
+      2. **Workspace Membership - Read**
+      3. **Projects - Read**
+      4. **Repositories - Admin**

+      The Repositories Admin permission is required to discover repository permissions by group membership (e.g. the Developers group has write access).
+Without Admin permission, all permission discovery is user based.
+The connector can be ran with only Read permission on Repository but it will be significantly slower and may encounter timeout issues at larger deployments.

+3. After the Consumer is created click on the consumer to view its **Key** and **Secret**

+> Previous versions of the connector utilized user App Keys for authentication.
+This method is still supported but no longer the recommended method.
+If Oauth Connector credentials are being utilized any previous App Keys should be deleted.

 ### Atlassian Credentials Setup (Optional)
 The Bitbucket connector uses the Atlassian API to retrieve user email addresses to enable Bitbucket user to IdP linking.
 If you do not configure and provide Atlassian credentials the connector can run